jeffgauthier/six-card-solitaire/README.md

  - playRandom.R (creates a new game and plays it with random moves.
 This is the "engine" of the `sol6_100k` solver.
  - viewGameState.R (used for the interactive player to show the game object as columns of cards, which is nicer than printing the game object itself.)

----

 # GAME DEFINITION

-## LAYOUT OF THE GAME
+## Layout
  - Six cards (1,2,3,4,5,6)
  - No suits
  - Two columns (first = two cards, 2nd = two cards)
  - One foundation pile
  - One stock pile

-## DEALING CARDS
+## How cards are dealt
  - Cards are dealt from index 1 to 6
  - One card in column 1
  - Two cards in column 2
  - then the rest goes in the stock pile.
  - All cards are visible

-## GAME RULES
+## Rules
+Rules are the same for Klondike solitaire with a few conventions and exceptions (...and much less cards):

  - The last card (highest index) in each column or pile is the face-up card.
- - One card can be moved at at time (no sequence moves)
- - Drawing a card = putting the face-up card at the bottom (shifting an array to the right)
+ - Drawing a card = putting the face-up card of the Stock pile at the bottom (1,2,3 -> 3,1,2).
+ - There is no waste pile.
+ - One card can be moved at at time (no sequence moves).
+ - Cards can be moved :
+   - from the Stock pile to the Tableau's columns (but must be arranged in descending order);
+   - Between columns;
+   - From the stock pile to the Foundation (in ascending order);
+   - From a column to the Foundation (in ascending order).
+ - Cards in the Foundation cannot go back to the Tableau or the Stock pile.
+ - The game is won when all cards are in the Foundation pile in ascending order (1,2,3,4,5,6).